Njanderson/548/hw1/hw1b.md

 # Profile Ariane

-In this homework, we are going to accomplish three goals:
+In this homework, we are going to accomplish

 # Setup

-1.
+1. Lets rebuild the Docker image again
+    * `cd ../setup`
+	* `make`

-## How to download, build, and run [riscv-tests](https://github.com/riscv/riscv-tests)
+2. Download, build, and run [riscv-tests](https://github.com/riscv/riscv-tests)
+    * We are going to work with only the benchmarks that PASS

 * Download and build riscv-tests by `make target=build_benchmark`
 * Run all benchmarks (except spmv, mm, mt-matmul, and mt-vvadd) by `make target=run_benchmark`